harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 ## The new xplatform-build gulpfile

 The `gulpfile.js` get some updates.
-First I’ve refactored the method for overriding config values a bit to be more powerful and renamed it to `applyUserConfig`.
+First I've refactored the method for overriding config values a bit to be more powerful and renamed it to `applyUserConfig`.
 See `applyUserConfig()` below.

 ```javascript
 function applyUserConfig(original, uConfig) {